sidharthponram916/cf_ai_recipe_assistant/README.md

 An AI-powered recipe generator that suggests dishes based on the ingredients you have on hand.
 Built with **Cloudflare Workers**, **Agents**, and **OpenAI GPT models**, this project demonstrates LLM integration with memory, tools, and a modern React UI.

-## Process
-I started with the Cloudflare Agents starter, walking through and analyzing the code to understand how it worked.
-From there, I tailored it to my use case by redesigning the UI with TailwindCSS and implementing GPT4o and refining the system prompt to generate recipes based on a user's given ingredients.
-It’s a simple project, but it taught me a lot about how Cloudflare Agents and Workers function, as well as state management with Durable Objects.

 ## Features

 - **Ingredient-based recipes** → enter ingredients, get back creative dish ideas.